-Eating fewer, larger meals may prove healthier for obese womenDecember 6th, 2012 in Overweight and Obesity /
+Eating fewer, larger meals may prove healthier for obese womenDecember 6, 2012 in Medicine & Health / Overweight and Obesity

 Media articles and nutritionists alike have perpetuated the idea that for healthy metabolisms individuals should consume small meals multiple times a day.
 However, new research conducted at the University of Missouri suggests all-day snacking might not be as beneficial as previously thought, especially for obese women.

 "Our data suggests that, for obese women, eating fewer, bigger meals may be more advantageous metabolically compared to eating smaller, more frequent meals throughout the day," said the study's lead author, Tim Heden, a doctoral student in MU's Department of Nutrition and Exercise Physiology.
 "Eating larger meals less often lowered blood-fat levels.
 Over time, consistently eating fewer, larger meals each day could lower the women's blood-fat levels and thereby lower their risk of developing heart disease."

 Heden and other MU researchers studied how meal frequency affected blood-sugar and blood-fat levels in eight obese women throughout two 12-hour periods on two separate days.
 All of the women consumed 1,500 calories.
 During the two different testing days, the participants consumed three 500-calorie liquid meals or six 250-calorie liquid meals.
 Throughout the 12-hour time frames, researchers tested sugar and fat levels in the women's blood every 30 minutes.
 Women who consumed three meals had significantly lower fat in their blood.